 In this example, we will combine UK Postcodes into Counties

-- Select the variable you want to aggregate (in this case postcode) and click the plus sign to the right of the variable
+- Select the variable you want to aggregate (in this case postcode) in the Data Sources tree.

-- From the Insert Variable(s) menu, select Ready Made New Variables > Automatically Combine Categories > By Geography > United Kingdom > To Counties.
+- Hover and click + > Ready-Made New Variables > Automatically Combine Categories > By Geography > United Kingdom > To Counties.
+A new variable will appear just below the original.

 - To view the results, drag the original variable and the new variable onto the same page.

 - At this point, you might decide that the counties aren't very useful and you would prefer regions instead.
-To do so, select the new variable you created from the Data Sets tree
+To do so, select the new variable you created from the Data Sources tree.

 The results are as follows: